 I’ve also heard that the playpen comes in handy when you need a safe place to put down their baby who is already crawling or walking.

-It’s not always possible to do this, but if you can, book your flight time for when your baby is less fussy and usually has naps.
+It’s not always possible to do this.
+If you can, book your flight time when your baby:

 My baby is the type to grow fussier as the day goes on so I booked a morning flight.

-If you’re going by yourself, you also might need a lettter of permission signed by the other parent.
+If you’re going by yourself, you also might need a letter of permission signed by the other parent.

 When you initially arrive at the check-in desk, ask to gate check your stroller.
 They’ll give you a gate-check tag for it.

-This allows you to use your stroller all the way to the gate.
-When you arrive at the gate, airline attendants will then place your stroller in the cargo area and then when you arrive at your destination, you can use your stroller from the gate to the baggage pick-up area.
+This allows you to use your stroller all the way to the boarding gate.
+When you arrive at the gate, airline attendants will then place your stroller in the cargo area.
+When you arrive at your destination, your stroller will be placed right outside of the gate.
+You can use your stroller from the gate to the baggage pick-up area.

-Having this gear to use all the way to the gate allows you to be more comfortable and move quickly through the airport.
-You don’t have to hold your baby.
+Having this gear to use all the way to the gate allows you to be more comfortable and move quickly through the airport because

 Gate checking also minimizes the amount of damage that can be done to your items in transit.